 Vulnerable Species: Ethiopian Banana Frog

 This small frog lives in Africa.
-Its forest habitat is being cut down.
+People are cutting down its forest habitat to build homes and farms.

 Critically Endangered Species: Bolivian Chinchilla Rat

 This rat lives in South America.
-Its habitat continues to shrink.
 The big threat is the loss of its forest habitat.
+People are cutting down the forest to make farms.

 Extinct in the Wild and Extinct

 A species is extinct in the wild when it can no longer live in its natural home.
-An animal may still live in zoos, though.
+An animal may still live in zoos or wildlife refuges, though.
 Or a plant may grow with special care.

 Extinct: Cuban Macaw

-The Cuban macaw (Ara tricolor) was a tropical parrot.
+The Cuban macaw was a tropical parrot.
 They lived on the island of Cuba.
 People hunted them and made them pets.
 The last one died about 150 years ago.

 Protecting Endangered Species